 Prior to World War 2, they made wine like every other property in the region.
 When the war was over, Rene Medeville found they still had wine in their tanks that was leftover from the 1930s.
 Rene Medeville likes the results so much, he was inspired to continue allowing the wine to age for extended periods in cement vats.

 Chateau Gilette Vineyards, Terroir, Grapes, Winemaking

-The 4.5 hectare Sauternes vineyard of Chateau Gilette is planted to 90% Semillon, 8% Sauvignon Blanc and 2% Muscadelle. located in the commune of Preignac.
-The walled in vineyard has a terroir of gravel, sand, rock, limestone and clay based soils.
+The 4.5 hectare Sauternes vineyard of Chateau Gilette is planted to 90% Semillon, 8% Sauvignon Blanc and 2% Muscadelle.
+The vineyard is well-placed in the commune of Preignac.
+The walled-in vineyard has a terroir of gravel, sand, rock, limestone, and clay-based soils.

 To produce the wine of Chateau Gilette, the wine is fermented and stored in small, cement tanks that range in size from 20 hectoliters up to 40 hectoliters.
 The wine of Chateau Gilette does not see any new or used oak during its extremely long aging period.

 The aging can take up to 25 years before the wine is released.
 This is unique to Bordeaux and to most of the wine-producing world.
 It was the unique idea of Rene Medevile to begin this unique aging process for his wines.

 The long aging in cement vats has not always been how the wines of Chateau Gilette were produced.
 In fact, at first, it was not a choice, it happened by accident when the owner of Chateau Gilette, Rene Medeville joined the army during World War 2.

 When he left for the war, he told his family not to touch the wine and to leave it resting in the cement vats.
 He would take care of the wine when he returned.
 The family liked the results so much, they simply continued their unique, extended, long aging process.